 Share a Sermon

 Sharing your completed sermon is simple.
-Click Share on the top right of the sermon document and share with individuals or a faithlife group.
+Click Share on the top right of the sermon document and select who to share it with.

 Pro Tip: Share your sermon with the production team so they can follow your message and put up slides at precisely the right time!